 In the New Testament, we see again this connection between the sin and redemption of man and the corruption and liberation of the non-human creation.
 Paul tells us in Romans 8:19–23, that presently the whole creation groans in slavery to corruption and futility, waiting for the final act in the redemption of Christians—giving them immortal resurrected bodies.

-For the anxious longing of the creation waits eagerly for the revealing of the sons of God.
-For the creation was subjected to futility, not willingly, but because of Him who subjected it, in hope that the creation itself also will be set free from its slavery to corruption into the freedom of the glory of the children of God.
-For we know that the whole creation groans and suffers the pains of childbirth together until now.
-And not only this, but also we ourselves, having the first fruits of the Spirit, even we ourselves groan within ourselves, waiting eagerly for our adoption as sons, the redemption of our body.
+For the creation waits with eager longing for the revealing of the sons of God.
+For the creation was subjected to futility, not willingly, but because of him who subjected it, in hope that the creation itself will be set free from its bondage to corruption and obtain the freedom of the glory of the children of God.
+For we know that the whole creation has been groaning together in the pains of childbirth until now.
+And not only the creation, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for adoption as sons, the redemption of our bodies.

 Most commentators in the history of the church have identified this subjection of the creation to futility and corruption with God’s curse at the Fall.
 This is understandable since it is the only interpretation that really makes sense exegetically and theologically.20 The reference to “pains of childbirth” points to God’s judgment of Eve.
 The liberation of the creation is linked to the final redemption of Christians and therefore it is most reasonable to conclude that the bondage of the creation is linked to the Fall of man which necessitated redemption.
 This conclusion is reinforced by the fact that in Romans 5:12, Paul has already established the fundamental importance of the Fall with regard to the gospel.
 Also, there is nothing in Genesis 1 that would lead us to think that the creation was at that time already in bondage to corruption.
 Finally, it is contrary to the nature of God to think that God created the non-human creation enslaved to futility and suffering from the very beginning and then pronounced it all “very good.”21